-5.4 Assessing and reviewing pupils progress towards outcomes
+5.4 Assessing and reviewing pupils' progress towards outcomes

-At KHNES we monitor the progress of all pupils six times a year to review their academic progress.
-We also use a range of assessments with all the pupils at various points for example; baseline line screening upon admission, lucid screening and Leuven scores.
+At TRS we monitor the progress of all pupils six times a year to review their academic progress.
+We also use a range of assessments with all the pupils at various points for example; baseline screening upon admission, EXACT and SDQ scores.
 Interventions are reviewed every 6 weeks with the pupil and member of staff delivering the intervention.
-If good progress has been made or a change of intervention is deemed appropriate this is applied for to the STC's and SENCO lead outlining current intervention programmes inpact and reasons for change.
+If good progress has been made or a change of intervention is deemed appropriate this is applied for to the STC's and SENCO lead, outlining current intervention programmes, impact and reasons for change.